spatie/typescript-transformer/README.md

 ## How does this work?

-First you have to configure the package.
-In this configuration you define the path where your PHP classes are stored, the file where the Typescript will be written and the transformers required to convert PHP to Typescript.
-You can write your own transformers but more on that later...
+First, you have to configure the package.
+In this configuration, you define the path where your PHP classes are stored, the file where the Typescript will be written, and the transformers required to convert PHP to Typescript.
+You can write your own transformers but more on that later.

-When running the package it will look in your PHP path for classes with a `@typescript` annotation, these classes will be given to a list of transformers who will try to convert the PHP class to typescript.
-In the end when all PHP classess are processed the typescript is written to the default file.
+When running the package, it will look in your PHP path for classes with a `@typescript` annotation, and these classes will be given to a list of transformers who will try to convert the PHP class to Typescript.
+When all PHP classes are processed, the Typescript is written to the default file.

 ## Getting started